Vishnuvardhan (actor): Superstardom (1981–1999)

 In 1990, Muthina Haara – the National award-winning film (38th National Film Awards) directed by S. V. Rajendra Singh Babu (who had earlier given him the blockbuster Bandhana) got him rave reviews but was an average grosser at the box office, while Mathe Haadithu Kogile where he costarred with Anant Nag for the first time became a super hit.
 In 1991, he appeared in a double role in Lion Jagapathi Rao for which he received yet his fourth Karnataka State Film Award for Best Actor.
 In 1992 he appeared in the National award-winning film Harakeya Kuri directed by K. S. L. Swamy He once again forayed into Hindi cinema appearing in the Hindi-Kannada bilingual Vishnu Vijaya (titled Ashaant in Hindi) and Zaalim along with then rising star Akshay Kumar.
 The drama film Halunda Tavaru which was released in 1994 was a blockbuster.
 Other significant movies in the late 1990s include Laali (1997), Habba (1999), Surya Vamsha (1999), during this time, while he acted with almost all the notable actresses of the South industry, he formed the most successful pair with Maadhavi, Bhavya, Suhasini, Rupini and Sithara.

+In S. Narayan's Veerappa Nayaka (1999), he played the titular role and appeared as a principled and patriotic village leader.
+Critic Y. Maheshwara Reddy of the New Indian Express wrote, "This film may remain as one of the best films of Vishnuvardhan's career.
+With his mature acting, the film's story has been handled with the right touch.
+He never indulges in overacting."
+Vishnuvardhan's performance earned him the Karnataka State Award for Best Actor.
+However, he rejected the award following a phone call by a member on the award panel, who suggested having "...recommended my name for the best actor's award."